 - v.
 Using these strata, compute the mean longevity for each of the 6 cells.
 Then, using the overall proportions of flies in each stratum as the 3 weights, compute a mean longevity for each of the two compared groups. - vi.
 If other things being equal flies 0.01 mm larger live on average 1 day longer, how much of a longevity "advantage" would the active flies have from the outset as a result of their larger average thorax size?
 On this basis, how much lower would the mean longevity of active than inactive flies be if it were "adjusted" for the difference in thorax size? - vii.
-Instead of using the "out of the air" value of 1 day/0.01 mm, use multiple regression to simultaneously estimate the additional mean days/mm and the decrease in days associated with (due to) activity i.e., fit the model: - $E[longevity \mid thorax, \ activity] = \beta_0 + \beta{thorax} \times thorax + \beta{active} \times active.$ - viii.
-Verify that if you correct/adjust the comparison as in (vi) but using the fitted $\beta{thorax}$ from (vii) instead of the 'out of the air' 0.01, and using the the thorax difference in (iii), you arrive at the $\beta{active}$ obtained in (vii).
+Instead of using the "out of the air" value of 1day/0.01mm, use multiple regression to simultaneously estimate the additional mean days/mm and the decrease in days associated with (due to) activity i.e., fit the model:

+$E[longevity \mid thorax, activity] = \beta_0 + \beta{thorax} \times thorax + \beta{active} \times active.$

+- viii.
+Verify that if you correct/adjust the comparison as in (vi) but using the fitted β{thorax} from (vii) instead of the 'out of the air' 0.01, and using the the thorax difference in (iii), you arrive at the β{active} obtained in (vii).
 Hint: cf schematic diagram in JH notes on confounding. - ix.
-Use the correction for confounding in the Women and Math study (see above) to explain in just a few sentence, and in English rather than in 'Statistical-ese' to your father-in-law how 'adjustment by regression' works. - x.
-In the Breast milk and subsequent IQ in children born preterm study, Lucas et al use multiple regression to correct for several IQ determinants that are 'imbalanced' between the 'Mother's milk' and 'No-mothers-milk' groups.
+Use the correction for confounding in the Women and Math study (see below for link) to explain in just a few sentence, and in English rather than in 'Statistical-ese' to your father-in-law how 'adjustment by regression' works. - x.
+In the mother's-milk and IQ study (see below), Lucas et al use multiple regression to correct for several IQ determinants that are 'imbalanced' between the 'Mother's milk' and 'No-mothers-milk' groups.
 To understand how it works, extend the 'Adjusted Contrast' equation on page 2 of JH's Notes on Confounding: Reducing it by Regression (the same ones at the end of the Women and Math article) so that it accommodates imbalances in several variables (hint: think of X as a vector rather than a scalar).
 This time, using Tables I, II and IV, explain the (now multivariable) correction/adjustment to your grandparents who strongly believe that the mother's milk IQ link is causal.
 Use Tables I, II and IV. - xi. {A 'sharper' comparison} The p-value for the activity contrast in (vii) is smaller (and the associated CI narrower) than the corresponding one in (i).
-One reason is that the larger adjusted estimate of the effect (the numerator of the t-test on adjusted difference); another is the smaller SE of the estimated effect (the denominator of t-test). - Why is the SE of the estimated longevity difference from analysis (vii) smaller?
+One reason is that the larger adjusted estimate of the effect (the numerator of the t-test on adjusted difference); another is the smaller SE of the estimated effect (the denominator of t-test).

+Why is the SE of the estimated longevity difference from analysis (vii) smaller?

-Notes: JH introduced the 'shaper and fairer' terminology in an 1983 article entitled Appropriate uses of multivariate analysis in the Annual Review of Public Health (also available under REPRINTS/TALKS on his home page).
-The same issues are illustrated in notes he appended to the article 'Exposure to Scientific Theories Affects Women's Math Performance' (see above) and in excerpts from 'Breast Milk and Subsequent IQ in Children Born Preterm' article, under the ETIO-gnosis heading on the website Regression and Multivariable Analysis Sept.
+Notes: JH introduced the 'shaper and fairer' terminology in "Appropriate uses of multivariate analysis" in the Annual Review of Public Health.
+1983;4:155-80 (available under REPRINTS/TALKS on his home page).
+The same issues are illustrated in notes he appended to the article 'Exposure to Scientific Theories Affects Women's Math Performance' and in excerpts from 'Breast Milk and Subsequent IQ in Children Born Preterm' article, under the ETIO-gnosis heading on course website Material for Academic 1/2 day: Regression and Multivariable Analysis Sept.
 26, 2013.